Best Doorway Pull Up Bar Reviews

 One piece main bar

 Easy to install and use

 The Sportneer Pull Up Bar is made with premium quality material.
 The bar is steel tubing, the handles are high-density foam, and it includes quality hardware.
 The main bar is one piece and is designed to avoid bending.Read more

 The pull-up bar from Sportneer is one piece and will support up to 300 pounds.
 It has foam pads which are high density and will not slip.
 There are also two foam pads on the back to protect the door frame.

-This bar will fit in wide doorways.
+This chin up bar will fit in wide doorways.
 It is designed to fit any doorway with a quick installation which does not need to be bolted.
 It will also work on the door frame.
 This is an inexpensive way to get a great workout.

 9. JFit Deluxe Doorway Pull-Up Bar